 2. Be careful of risky investing strategies

 Selling your stocks isn’t the only way to lose money in a bear market.
-In fact, bear markets might tempt you to engage in high-risk strategies, which could put you on top or (more likely) throw you behind.
-Here are two strategies to be careful of.
+In fact, bear markets might tempt you to engage in high-risk strategies, that could put you on top or (more likely) throw you behind.
+Here are two investing strategies to be careful of.

 Secondly, the risk (and work) may not be worth it: you’ll never make more short-selling than you would in long-term investing.
 In fact, you’ll never do better than doubling your original investment and that’s only if the stock price goes to zero.